skyflo-ai/skyflo/README.md

 curl -sL https://raw.githubusercontent.com/skyflo-ai/skyflo/main/deployment/install.sh -o install.sh && chmod +x install.sh && ./install.sh
 ```

+Skyflo can be configured to use different LLM providers (like Groq, Anthropic, Cohere, etc.), or even use a self-hosted model.

 For more details, see the [Installation Guide](docs/install.md).

-## Configuration

-By default, Skyflo is configured to use OpenAI's GPT-4o model.
-For instructions on using different LLM providers (like Groq, Anthropic, Cohere, etc.) or configuring API keys, please refer to the [Installation Guide](docs/install.md).

 ## Architecture

 Read more about the architecture of Skyflo.ai in the [Architecture](docs/architecture.md) documentation.

-Skyflo.ai's multi-agent architecture leverages [Microsoft's AutoGen](https://github.com/microsoft/autogen) for agent orchestration and [LangGraph](https://github.com/langchain-ai/langgraph) for graph-based execution flows.

-## Roadmap

-Read more about the [roadmap of Skyflo.ai here](https://skyflo.ai/roadmap).

 ## Contributing